WoodyLinwc/Fundamental-Sorting-Algorithm/README.md

-# BruteForceSearchAlgorithm
+# BruteForceSortingAlgorithm

-I want to make a single java file that contains fundamental brute force search algorithms, so people can actually download it to the local machine and run it without any editing.
+I want to make a single java file that contains fundamental brute force sorting algorithms, so people can actually download it to the local machine and run it without any editing.

 So far, I have
 1. bubble sort